Skip to content

 How Will I Work With My Professors?

-In addition to viewing lectures on video and asking questions in email, you can interact with professors through discussion boards and meet via Skype or other chat apps.
-Some instructors also work with online students by phone or chat with them by text.
+In addition to viewing lectures on video and asking questions in email, you can interact with professors through discussion boards and meet via video chat.
+Some instructors also work with online students by phone or check text.

-Students in Southeastern Oklahoma's online special education master's programs can also join in group discussions with their professors that happen in real time.
+Students in Southeastern Oklahoma State's online special education master's programs can also join in group discussions with their professors that happen in real time.
 While attendance isn't required, many students enjoy having a virtual gathering spot where they can hear guest lecturers, talk about assignments or share their experiences.
-These webchat sessions are also recorded so that participants can view them later, as can students who don't attend.
+These online sessions are also recorded so that participants can view them later, as can students who don't attend.

 We hold virtual meetings every week, and most of the students enjoy those because they get that personal attention, that personal touch from their instructors.